Citrus County Chronicle

 Citrus County Chronicle is a newspaper serving Citrus County, Florida and the surrounding areas.
-It was based in the county seat of Inverness, Florida.
+It was based in the county seat of Inverness, and has since moved its headquarters to Crystal River.

+History

 The paper was begun in 1889 by Albert M. Williamson as a business encyclical.
 Walter Warnock, county clerk, took over the publication in the 1890s and added news reporting.
 The paper has changed hands numerous times throughout the enduing years: